laravel/spark-docs/billing.md

     $user->updateSeats(5);

-If your application is using teams and you would like to charge teams per seat, you should use the `chargeTeamsPerSeat` method:

-    Spark::chargeTeamsPerSeat('Projects');
+Of course, if your application is team based, you should call these methods on a team instance:

     $team->addSeat();